Do you remember what your body felt like at 40?

 You’re definitely not alone.
 And you probably spent the first two weeks working out like a mad(wo)man and then gave up after realizing how sore you were from all that exercise.

 You know, 0 to 60 with your newfound vigor.
 We’ve all done it.

-To avoid the all-or-nothing or yo-yo fitness regiment, try building your exercise up steadily, instead of pushing yourself too hard at the start.
+To avoid the all-or-nothing or yo-yo fitness regimen, try building your exercise up steadily instead of pushing yourself too hard at the start.

 After all, on average, it takes about 2 months to form a new habit.
 So choose a new activity that supports a healthy lifestyle and take it one micro-step at a time until it becomes a part of your routine.

 It’s much more powerful to do 10 minutes a day consecutively than to skip several days and overdo it for an hour straight — from both a habit and fitness perspective.
 But be sure to still take rest days to let your body recover.

 No. And it shouldn’t be.
 Aging is inevitable and there are plenty of amazing positives to aging that unfortunately aren’t glamorized in the media.
 But I digress.

 Ultimately, you’re in control of how you spend your golden years and how you feel about them.